Questions and answers about veganism

 But I am doing workout and fitness training, is it possible to be a vegan and still be strong?

-We have one vegan bodybuilder Barney Du Plessis and then you have Patrik Baboumian who broke the world record in yoke.
-There is many other examples of vegan people who thrive on the vegan lifestyle but thought I bring these two at least to show that you can get fit and strong and get all of the nutrition through a plant based diet.
-If you want a list of vegan athletes then check out this page and here is a link to a movie called The Game Changers which is about the story of James Wilks — elite special forces trainer and winner of The Ultimate Fighter — as he travels the world on a quest for the truth behind the world’s most dangerous myth: that meat is necessary for protein, strength and optimal health.
-Meeting elite athletes, special ops soldiers, visionary scientists, cultural icons, and everyday heroes, what James discovers permanently changes his relationship with food and his definition of true strength.
+We have one vegan bodybuilder, Barney Du Plessis, and then you have Patrik Baboumian, who broke the world record in yoke.
+There are many other examples of vegan people who thrive on the vegan lifestyle, but I thought I would bring these two together at least to show that you can get fit and strong and get all of the nutrition through a plant-based diet.
+If you want a list of vegan athletes, then check out this page, and here is a link to a movie called The Game Changers, which is about the story of James Wilks, an elite special forces trainer and winner of The Ultimate Fighter, as he travels the world on a quest for the truth behind the world’s most dangerous myth: that meat is necessary for protein, strength, and optimal health.
+Meeting elite athletes, special operations soldiers, visionary scientists, cultural icons, and everyday heroes, what James discovers permanently changes his relationship with food and his definition of true strength.

 Patrik Baboumian talks about his diet.

-What about the differences in health when it comes to a diet of meat vs vegan diet?
+What about the differences in health when it comes to a meat vs vegan diet?

-Well here you can watch an 11 minute video that shows what the difference would be for people on their different diets in healthcare costs.
-This is of course not the whole story of it all and very short but at least it gives you a picture of the difference.
-If you would like to know more I would suggest to research it for yourself and also check out the page https://nutritionfacts.org for more information.
+Here you can watch an 11-minute video that shows what the difference would be for people on their different diets in healthcare costs.
+This is, of course, not the whole story of it all and is very short, but at least it gives you a picture of the difference.
+If you would like to know more, I would suggest researching it for yourself and also checking out the page at https://nutritionfacts.org for more information.

 An intrepid filmmaker on a journey of discovery as he uncovers possibly the largest health secret of our time and the collusion between industry, government, pharmaceutical and health organizations keeping this information from us.
 What The Health’ explores the secret prevention and cure for cancer and all other so called ‘diseases’.
 Including the cure for diabetes, heart disease, obesity, arthritis, dementia.
 Nature’s healthiest diet kept secret by governments and corporations.